 Quantity of data inspected for automated and targeted data discovery

-Quantity of data processed for sensitive data discovery – After enabling the service, you are able to configure and submit buckets for sensitive data discovery.
-This is done by selecting the buckets you would like scanned, configuring a one-time or periodic sensitive data discovery job, and submitting it to Macie.
-Macie only charges for the bytes processed in supported object types it inspects.
-As part of Macie sensitive data discovery jobs, you will also incur the standard Amazon S3 charges for GET and LIST requests.
-See “Requests and data retrievals” pricing on the Amazon S3 pricing page.
+Macie automatically starts inspecting objects in S3 for the presence of sensitive data such as personally identifiable information (PII), payment data, or AWS credentials for automated sensitive data discovery.
+You are charged based on the total quantity of data inspected in your account after the 30-day free trial and charges are prorated per day.
+Also, you can discover sensitive data by creating and running targeted sensitive data discovery jobs.
+This is done by selecting the buckets you would like scanned, configuring the one-time or periodic targeted sensitive data discovery job, and submitting it to Macie.
+Macie charges for only the bytes inspected in the supported object types it inspects.
+As part of Macie sensitive data discovery jobs, you will also incur the standard S3 charges for GET and LIST requests.
+See Requests and data retrievals pricing on the S3 pricing page.

 Pricing examples (US East (Northern Virginia) Region prices)